mechmotum/cyipopt/docs/source/install.rst

 The above command will install binary versions of all the necessary dependencies as well as cyipopt.
 Conda Forge supplies a basic build of Ipopt that is suitable for many use cases.
-You will have to install from source if you want a customized Ipopt installation, e.g. with HSL solvers.
+You will have to install from source if you want a customized Ipopt installation.

 .. _Conda: https://docs.conda.io